-QVC UK Outfits New HD Facility With Clear-Com Intercom Solutions
+QVC UK Outfits New HD Facility with Clear-Com Intercom Solutions

 “The FreeSpeak solution was the main reason we selected Clear-Com again for our new facility,” says Alex Guiton, Broadcast Products Engineer, QVC UK.
 “We had used the system at our former facility and we were very happy with the quality.
 The floor staff, production assistants, camera operators and technical staff all use FreeSpeak, with about 30 to 40 beltpacks operating at one time.
 Another great feature of the FreeSpeak is that it fully integrates with the Eclipse-Omega to provide a complete wired and wireless intercom solution.

 “Additionally, the V-Series Rotary Panels are very easy for the staff to read and use.
 This is especially important given the rapid turnaround time of our productions.
 With the V-Series panels, the staff can see the name of the operator communicating with them and the shift page they are on with a quick glance so they don’t need to waste valuable time trying to figure that out.
-The talk and listen keys are also very simple to operate.”
+The talk and listen keys are also very simple to operate.
+Best of all, the audio quality is excellent.”

 The latest product and technology information